 CODART is the international network of curators of Dutch and Flemish art.
-The tremendous popularity and the fact that works of art from the Low Countries of the 15th through the 19th century are widely disseminated means that CODART’s network is extensive and unique.
+The tremendous popularity and the fact that works of art from the Low Countries of the fifteenth through the nineteenth century are widely disseminated means that CODART’s network is extensive and unique.
 Major holdings of Dutch and Flemish fine and decorative art are located in approximately 50 countries.
 Most of these collections – assembled by royals and individuals passionate about Dutch and Flemish art – are currently held in public museums.
 CODART aims to make this widespread cultural heritage more visible and accessible to an international public.
 At the same time, the organization aims to increase public knowledge of Dutch and Flemish art, thereby lending a historical phenomenon a contemporary dimension.

 “Ever since it was founded in 1998, CODART has played a fundamental role in the area of Old Master art from the Low Countries: it is a valuable network of curators responsible for collections of Northern European art who are utterly committed to furthering our knowledge of this heritage as well as preserving it.
 I particularly appreciate CODART ’s atmosphere, created by the researchers in ‘the field’, museum people familiar with the behind-the-scenes operation and function of the cultural heritage institutions they serve, as well as the material presence of the works of art in their care.
 Accordingly, meetings of CODART members and the relations forged there are fundamentally professional, effective and extremely friendly.”